NickHall2022/vCRC-Trainer/README.md

 ### Deployment
 This repository is configured with `gh-pages` to automatically deploy through github actions.
 The `gh-pages` branch is the source of files for the statically hosted site.
+It should not be updated manually, it can be updated through the following command, which executes a build, pushes to the `gh-pages` branch, and triggers a github action to deploy to github pages.
 ```
 npm deploy
 ```